hutorny/logovod/doc/UserGuide.md

 #### Run-time configurable loggers
 By design, configuration of a logger is done via its category.
 For the compile time configuration functions simply return constants.
-To enable run time configuration, a category should return same variables instead:
+To enable run time configuration, a category should return some variables instead:

 ```C++
 struct MyCategory : category {